karepker/jekyll-prepublish/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/karepker/jekyll-prepublish.
+Bug reports and pull requests are welcome on Github at https://github.com/karepker/jekyll-prepublish.
 This is a personal, best-effort project, so no [SLA][Service Level Agreement] is provided for fixes.
 In the unlikely case that this actually attracts attention, I will try and review and